AnaGerhardt/to-do-list/README.md

 # Introduction

-Hi!
-This project was created to study front-end development with React, from basic to some more advanced features.
+This project was created to study front-end development with React and to explore some technologies.

 ## Stack